pagespeed-pro/lazy/README.md

 ### `$lazy` as a timing method in `$async`

-$lazy and the polyfill can be efficienty loaded using [$async](https://github.com/style-tools/async/) and it's `just-in-time` timing method. $lazy then becomes available as timing method within $async.
+$lazy and the polyfill can be efficienty loaded using [$async](https://github.com/style-tools/async/) and it's `just-in-time` timing method. $lazy then becomes available as a timing method within $async which enables to load stylesheets and scripts using the `IntersectionObserver`.

 $async enables to load the `$lazy` script and its optional polyfill from `localStorage` for exceptional speed.